WDI-HK-8/AreYouTrainingRight/README.md

 ```
 ### Unsolved problems / Upcoming features
 There are several features in the pipeline to be added onto
 1. The functionality for users to enter their current diet which will then also be used in their effectiveness assessment.
+2. More fitness goals and workout options
-2. More personalised tips in the final results page based on their inputed information.
+3. More personalised tips in the final results page based on their inputed information.

 ### Author contact information
+richie.bostock08@gmail.com